Danny Way: Plan B (2005–onwards)

 Around 2005, rumors emerged in regard to a plan, devised by Way and McKay, to relaunch Plan B. In 2005, with the financial backing of Syndrome Distribution, Way and McKay reformed Plan B Skateboards, maintaining their roles as company co-owners, as well as professional skaters.

 Sponsorship

 As of 2023 Way is sponsored by Pacific Drive, Plan B skateboards (he is the co-owner with McKay), MegaRamp, Titan Skateboard Tools, Element 115 Botanicals, and ASEC.

-Way's former sponsors include: DC Shoes, the Independent Truck Company, Nixon, and Capix.
+Way's former sponsors include: DC Shoes, Independent Truck Company, Nixon, and Capix.
 Way's brother Damon Way co-founded the DC Shoes company with Ken Block.